00JIMMY00/Grad_Doc/Book.md

   Answer:
   ```

   By explicitly instructing it to use only the context, we reduce hallucination and encourage it to ground the answer.
-PaLM is a strong model and often will comply with these instructions if clear.
+Gemini is a strong model and often will comply with these instructions if clear.
 * **Parameters:** We might set `temperature` to a low value (e.g., 0.2-0.5) to get more deterministic answers, as in Q\&A factual tasks high creativity is not desired.
 Also `max_tokens` maybe around a few hundred to allow a detailed answer if needed.
-PaLM’s models can produce fairly long outputs, but since our context is relatively small, the answers won’t be extremely long anyway.
+Gemini’s models can produce fairly long outputs, but since our context is relatively small, the answers won’t be extremely long anyway.
 * **Response Handling:** We parse the response.
-The PaLM API might return the text directly or in a structure.
+The Gemini API might return the text directly or in a structure.
 We ensure to extract it and maybe strip any leading newlines or format.
 Usually, the first result is what we want.
 (The API can return multiple candidates if asked; we likely request just one).
 * **Error Handling:** The API might have rate limits or quotas.
 We ensure to catch exceptions from the SDK (like if credentials invalid or API down).
 If an error happens, our system can fall back or return an error message.
 We possibly log it.
-* **Choosing PaLM vs Local:** We likely used an environment flag or config to choose the LLM mode.
+* **Choosing Gemini vs Local:** We likely used an environment flag or config to choose the LLM mode.
 For example, an env var `LLM_PROVIDER` set to `GOOGLE` or `LOCAL`.
-Or simply, if `PALM_API_KEY` is present, use PaLM; if not, try local.
+Or simply, if `Gemini_API_KEY` is present, use Gemini; if not, try local.

 **DeepSeek R1 Local Model Integration:**